Classification-based Access Controls

 File and data classification

-File classification is the classification marking that users must satisfy to discover the file, in addition to other requirements like project maximum classification and other mandatory markings.
+File classification is the classification that users must satisfy to discover the file.
+This restriction is in addition to other requirements, such as the project's classification and project or file mandatory markings.

 Data classifications apply to certain types of files, such as datasets.
 Data classification refers to the classification that users must satisfy to view the data in the file.
 Users must satisfy the data classification in order to view the data within the file, but it does not affect their ability to discover the existence of the dataset and view its metadata (such as name, description and schema).
 The data classification cannot be edited directly; instead, the data classification is formed by combining: